lescardone/lescardone.github.io/_projects/2021-04-16-diamond-regression.md

 ## DESIGN

-I sacrificed interpretability in my model to create most predictive model I could within the linear regression framework.
-I added complexity by creating custom interaction terms, second degree polynomial terms for every feature, and all interactions terms.
-In the end I had 152 features.
+I sacrificed interpretability in my model to create the most predictive model I could within the linear regression framework.
+I added complexity by creating custom interaction terms, second-degree polynomial terms for every feature, and all interactions terms.
+In the end, I had 152 features.

 I scaled all my features using the Standard Scalar and used a lasso regression with an alpha/lambda of 0.1.
 Only several of my features were minimized to zero.